QdeSus/Solar-Energy-in-Germany/README.md

 **3.2.
 Data Cleaning and Verification (SQL BigQuery)**

+After becoming acquainted with the dataset, the next step involved verifying the availability of necessary data to address our research questions.
+Utilizing SQL queries in BigQuery enabled us to reach the following conclusions.
-- Question 1: "Germany", "OECD Europe" and "OECD Total" have data for "Solar" and "Net electricity production" for all months between 2010 and 2022, and in none of the cases, the value is 0 [(Query 1)](code/SQL_queries.txt).
+- Question 1: "Germany", "OECD Europe" and "OECD Total" have data for "Solar" and "Net electricity production" for all months between 2010 and 2022, and in none of the cases, the value is 0. [(Query 1)](code/SQL_queries.txt)
 - Question 2: Out of the 52 countries, only 50 of them have complete data about "Solar" and "Net electricity production" for each month between 2017 and 2022.
-We will exclude the ones with incomplete data for the analyisis: Costa Rica nad Iceland. [(Query 2)](code/SQL_queries.txt).
+We will exclude the ones with incomplete data for the analyisis: Costa Rica nad Iceland. [(Query 2)](code/SQL_queries.txt)

 **3.3.
 Analysis and creation of the necessary tables for visualization (Python Pandas)**

+In this step, we utilized the Python pandas library to filter and manipulate the data, enabling us to extract the two necessary tables needed to effectively answer the questions:
-- Question 1: Create a table comparing the share of the total electricty production that solar energy represented for "Germany", "OECD Europe" and "OECD Total" between 2010 and 2022 [(Script 1)](code/Q1.py).
+- Question 1: Creation of a table comparing the share of the total electricty production that solar energy represented for "Germany", "OECD Europe" and "OECD Total" between 2010 and 2022. [(Script 1)](code/Q1.py)
-- Question 2: Create a table showing how much electricity each country produced between 2017 and 2022 both in total and from solar energy, along with a column reflecting the percentage of the share that solar energy represented [(Script 2)](code/Q2.py).
+- Question 2: Creation of a table showing how much electricity each country produced between 2017 and 2022 both in total and from solar energy, along with a column reflecting the percentage of the share that solar energy represented. [(Script 2)](code/Q2.py)

 ## 4. Results